• Skip to primary navigation

 If you had previously blocked cookies in Chrome, you can follow the steps below to enable cookies for all websites on your computer.

-1. Open Chrome browser > click on 3 dots icon > scroll down and select Settings in the drop-down menu.
+1. Open Google Chrome > click on 3 dots icon > scroll down and select Settings in the drop-down menu.

 Open Chrome Settings

-2. On Chrome Settings screen, click on Privacy & Security in the left-pane.
+2. On the Settings screen, click on Privacy & Security tab (left-pane).
 In the right-pane, scroll down and click on Third-party cookies tab.

 Third-party cookies tab in Chrome